sirodoht/allthevaccines/README.md

 directory of the project.
 This file is git-ignored and an example of how it is structured can be found in [`.envrc.example`](.envrc.example).

+One needs to either `cp .envrc.example .envrc` if using direnv, or export the environment variables in some other way.

 ### Database

 This project uses SQLite.
 To create the database and schema and apply